mostafa-khairy/Building-Global_Superstore-Data-Mart/README.md

 # Building-Global_Superstore-Data-Mart

-Building Global Superstore Data Mart using informatica power center
+Building Global Superstore Data Mart using Informatica power center

 # General Info
 * What is a data mart?